icornelius/icornelius.github.io/docs/_pages/index.md

 I teach in the Department of English at Loyola University Chicago, where I study poetics, literary language, book history, and the histories of texts.

-My recent teaching includes a first-year interdisciplinary humanities survey (antiquity and Middle Ages), an introduction to literary reading, an introduction to poetry, and courses in the history of the English language and medieval and early modern English and European literature.
+My recent teaching includes a first-year interdisciplinary humanities survey (antiquity and Middle Ages), introductions to literary reading and poetry, and courses on Old English, the history of the English language, and medieval and early modern English and European literature;
-My graduate teaching has included seminars on pre-industrial European book history, Old English language and literature, *Piers Plowman*, and the reception of Boethius's *Consolation of Philosophy*.
+also graduate courses on pre-industrial European book history, *Piers Plowman*, and Boethius's *Consolation of Philosophy*.
-Materials for several recent courses are [published on-line](https://github.com/icornelius/zg-syllabi).
+Materials for [some recent courses](https://github.com/icornelius/zg-syllabi) are published on-line.
 I also convene a weekly reading group in medieval English philology.

+Details on published works are listed in my [cv] and [zotero profile], both of which supply links where available.
+Many of my publications can be downloaded from [eCommons].

 Current projects include the following:

-1. Articles and essays on early English literature, especially poetry.
+1. Articles on early English literature, especially poetry.
 1. An [on-line repository of medieval manuscript materials](https://peripheralmss.org/) held in smaller institutional collections in the American Midwest.
 This is a collaboration with Sarah Noonan, Elizabeth Hebbard, and Michelle Dalmau and funded by a grant from the Council on Library and Information Resources (CLIR).
 A related article is forthcoming in volume 8, issue 2 of [*Manuscript Studies*].
 1. A digital documentary edition of the text of *Piers Plowman* in New Haven, Beinecke Library, Takamiya MS 23.